 15 Surprising Uses for Eggshells

 The next time you make breakfast or bake a cake, I’d encourage you to hold onto your eggshells instead of throwing them out.
-As it turns out, an eggshell has many other amazing uses besides the container for an egg yolk.
-These are 15 surprising uses for eggshells for your home and garden.
+An eggshell has many other unique uses besides containing an egg yolk for cooking.
+Here are 15 surprising uses for eggshells in your home and garden.

 In case you missed this post, How to Freeze Eggs: Everything You Need to Know